 Some of you may say this is not a new threat, and talk about how the principle of least privilege and physical server access restrictions are becoming more important than ever.
 But you would be wrong.
 This IS in fact a dramatically new threat, because there is now money involved.
 Potentially, a lot of money.

-To some extent, this concept is no different from deploying the letter bomb virus (thumbs up if you are as old as me) onto a computer class in your university.
+To some extent, Ransomware as a Service concept is no different from deploying the letter bomb virus (thumbs up if you are as old as me) onto a computer class in your university.
 It was a common prank when I was a student.
 Then we all grew up, got a job in the exploding IT market, and some got upset with their employer and that's when businesses started to realize a potential threat coming from the inside.
 So many people did bad things just because they were upset with their bosses.
 This alone was enough for them to justify all the hassle and risk, money wasn’t even in the picture.
 In fact, this happened to my previous employer, resulting in major irreversible data loss of customer's data.
 The company lost millions and the person went to jail, all because he was upset he got fired.

 But now, having money in the picture will change everything.
 Thanks to the potential ransom, all of a sudden there is the real reason to take that risk.
 And what's worse, using their intimate knowledge of a company's business process, insiders can purposely target systems containing data that is most precious to the business to ensure the company has no choice but to pay out some 7-figure ransom.
 Because in the end, it is still going to be the cheapest way out.